FootprintsForFreedom/Backend/Sources/AppApi/Documentation.docc/Api/User/Verification/UserRequestVerifyEmail.md

 This endpoint is only available to the user himself and the email cannot yet be verified.

-The own user token has to be sent as a `BearerToken` with the request.
+The own access token has to be sent as a `BearerToken` with the request.

 ## Response

 If the request email verification was successful a HTTP Status code `200 - OK` will be returned.

 The user will also receive an email containing a link with a token to verify his email address.
-The token embedded in the link will only be valid for 24 hours.
+The token embedded in the link will only be valid for 10 minutes.